Regression is a way of assessing the relationship between possible causes and observed effects.

 Of all the handy ML models out there, linear regression is a common, simple predictive analysis algorithm.
 It is applicable when dependent variable is continuous in nature.
 This is a supervised machine learning algorithm.

-This algorithm tries to estimate the values of the coefficients of the variables present in the dataset.
+This algorithm tries to estimate the values of the coefficients of the variables present in the dataset (also consider checking out this perfect parcel of information for data science degree).
 The coefficients determine the strength of the correlation.

 It attempts to make a model that gives the relationship between two variables by applying a linear equation to observed data.